KusionStack/kusionstack.io/docs/kusion/3-concepts/7-backend.md

 - **accessKeyID**: `type string`, `required`, specify the alicloud account accessKeyID, support declaring by environment variable `OSS_ACCESS_KEY_ID`.
 - **accessKeySecret**: `type string`, `required`, specify the alicloud account accessKeySecret, support declaring by environment variable `OSS_ACCESS_KEY_SECRET`.
 - **bucket**: `type string`, `required`, specify the name of the alicloud oss bucket.
-- **prefix**: `type string`, `optional`, constitute the prefix to store the Workspace, Spec, and State files, whose prefixes are `${prefix}/workspaces`, `${prefix}/specs` and `${prefix}/states` respectively.
+- **prefix**: `type string`, `optional`, constitute the prefix to store the Workspace and Release files, whose prefixes are `${prefix}/workspaces` and `${prefix}/releases` respectively.
 Using prefix can create a "dedicated space" for the Kusion data, which is beneficial for the management and reuse of the bucket.
 If not set, there is no prefix, the files are stored in the root path of the bucket if analogy to a file system.

 Noted that `accessKeyID` and `accessKeySecret` are required for the whole configuration combined by the configuration managed by the command `kusion config` and the environment variables.
 For the `kusion config` alone, they are not obligatory.
 And for the safety reason, using environment variables is the recommended way.